j-u-p-iter/regexp-parser/TOKENIZER.md

 The parser could recognize tokens from the raw lexemes by comparing the strings, but that’s slow and kind of ugly.
 Instead, at the point that we recognize a lexeme, we also remember which **kind** of lexeme it represents.
 We store this information usually into the **type** property and call token type.

 ### Location information

+The location information defines the position of the lexemes in the source code.
+It can represented by **line** and **column** coordinates for the beginning and for the end of the lexemes; or by **line**, **column** and the **length** properties for each lexeme.
+Such type of data can be very useful in case we report error message for the end user of the code and point out the precise location of an error.